 (c) The bar examining committee may, upon election by a candidate, recommend the candidate for admission in absentia.
-Upon the administration of the oaths taken as commissioner of the superior court and for admission to the bar by an official duly qualified to administer oaths, the candidate who has taken the oaths shall be admitted to the Bar of the State of Connecticut in absentia.
-The candidate shall complete the oaths and submit the original affidavits to the bar examining committee within one hundred and eighty (180) days from the date of certification.
+Upon the administration of the oaths taken as Commissioner of the Superior Court and for admission to the bar by an official duty qualified to administer oaths, the candidate who has taken the oaths shall be admitted to the Connecticut bar in absentia.
+The candidate shall complete the oaths and submit the original affidavits to the bar examining committee within 180 days from the date of certification.